mas-bandwidth/gafferongames/content/post/integration_basics.md

 This makes intuitive sense because we know if we're traveling 60 kilometers per-hour in a car, then in one hour we’ll be exactly 60 kilometers further down the road.
 Similarly, if a car accelerates at 10 kilometers per-hour per-second from a standing start, in 10 seconds it will be travelling at 100 kilometers per hour.

-Of course this result only holds when acceleration and velocity are constant.
+Of course this logic lonly holds when acceleration and velocity are constant.
 But even when they're not, it's still a decent approximation to start with.

 Lets put this into code.
-Starting with a stationary object at the origin weighing one kilogram, we apply a constant force of 10 newtons per-second to the right, and step forward by one second each iteration:
+Starting with a stationary object at the origin weighing one kilogram we apply a constant force of 10 newtons per-second and step forward one second at a time:

         double t = 0.0;
         float dt = 1.0f;